Creating a new normal for operations and maintenance

 Phil Schwarz

-Phil Schwarz is the Industry Strategist for Energy at OpenText.
-With two decades of energy industry experience, Phil has become a trusted SME, having supported operators, EPCs, service providers, and OEMs across the entire value chain.
-Phil is an engineer by education and has a MBA, M.S. in Economics, and a Graduate Certificate in Smart Oilfield Technologies.
+Phil Schwarz is the Industry Strategist for Energy and Resources at OpenText.
+With two and a half decades of energy industry experience, Phil has become a trusted SME, having supported operators, EPCs, service providers, and OEMs across the entire energy value chain.
+Phil is an engineer by education and has a MBA, M.S. in Economics, M.S. in Finance.
+He also has a Graduate Certificate in Smart Oilfield Technologies and a certificate in AI Applications for Growth.
 He resides in the Anchorage, Alaska area and loves to hike and enjoy the outdoors.

 See all posts